 On Dec.
-14, 2011, Mascoma announced a cooperative agreement with the federal Department of Energy, in which Mascoma would receive "up to $80 million in DOE funding."
-This agreement came in addition to $20 million that Mascoma previously received from the Department of Energy for research and development.
+14, 2011, Mascoma announced a cooperative agreement with the federal Department of Energy, in which Mascoma would receive up to $80 million.
+This agreement came in addition to $20 million that Mascoma previously received from the department for research and development.

 The S-1 document shows that Mascoma has accumulated a deficit of over $135 million and a revenue stream that is 86 percent from government grants.
 CEO Bill Brady was paid a total compensation of $5 million in 2010.